paramaroy8/sprite-generation-with-diffusion/README.md

 ## Project Description

-In this project, sprite images are generated using diffusion model.
+In this project, image-to-image generation has been implemented using diffusion model.
+The U-net architecture with context and time embeddings was used as the diffusion model.
+16-by-16 Sprite images were used to train and evaluate the model.

 ## Why Sprite Images Instead Of Real-life Images?